Three sweepers in Clifton Mills in Clifton, SC. Image courtesy of the Library of Congress.

 Industry came to South Carolina as entire families worked in the textile mills and factories in the Upstate.

-This photograph of a cotton mill that opened in 1897 was similar to many others that operated around the state.
+This postcard shows a cotton mill in Greenville, similar to mills around the state.

 Child Labor in the Mills